doghouch/doghouch/README.md

 - Managing my home network
   - It works when it works (TM)
-  - Omada SDN makes me sad
+  - Omada SDN makes me sad; why are so many features missing from the cloud interface?
+    - Adopting a router to a controller makes you lose more than 80% of features... there have been frequent updates but this should've been the case from launch
   - "don't touch anything"

 - Anime